dataubc/unemployment_covid19/README.md

 ![canda_unempl](img/canda_unempl.png)

-The good news that we see all industries rebounding in June and some are even since April.
-However, some industriesare clearly boucing much faster than others such Forestry and Good producing industry as well as Construction.
-The least improvements is seen in Finance, Real State and Transportation.
-Lagging far behind are Mining, oil and gas and Information and cultural industries.
+The good news is that we see all industries starting to rebound by June.
+However, some industries are bouncing much faster than others such as Forestry, Goods-producing industries as well as Construction.
+The least improvement is seen understandably in the Finance sector, Real State, and Transportation.
+Lagging far behind are the most negatively impacted industries: Mining, oil and gas, and Information and cultural industries.
+The recent data released just weeks ago only show the numbers up to June, hopefully, we will see much better data for July and August once the data released.